darmis007/dvm-assignments/back-end/django/ecommerce-app/README.md

 * Allow vendors to show discounts on items.
 * Allow customers to order **multiple items** from **multiple vendors** at a time, just like you can order different things from different sellers at the same time on Amazon.
+* Allow vendor to generate a coupon code which can be applied at checkout and on only his products

+### Suggestions to Setup a Project
+* django-admin startproject
+* Docker (prefered)

 ### UX suggestions -
 If you want, you can make your app your way.
 But if you want to save yourself the time it'll take to come up with a proper